developer-guy/kubernetes-cluster-setup-using-terraform-and-k3s-on-digitalocean/README.md

  }
 ```
-You should notice that we are using the Ansible in the provisioner section called "local-exec".
-In this provisioner section, we'll set up our k3s onto the VMs after they provisioned.
-There is a tool called ["do-ansible-inventory"](https://github.com/do-community/do-ansible-inventory) which helps us to enable "Dynamic Inventory Management" feature.
-Basically, it'll create a host.ini file dynamically based on the VMs that are running on our DigitalOcean environment.
+You should notice here that we are using the Ansible in the provisioner section called `local-exec`.
+In this provisioner section, we'll set up our k3s onto the droplets after each provisioned.
+There is a tool called ["do-ansible-inventory"](https://github.com/do-community/do-ansible-inventory) which helps us to enable [Dynamic Inventory Management](https://docs.ansible.com/ansible/latest/user_guide/intro_dynamic_inventory.html) feature.
+Basically, it'll create a [host.ini](./ansible/host.ini) file dynamically based on the droplets.

-Finally, lets look at the automation file called ["setup_cluster_playbook"](./ansible/setup_cluster_playbook.yaml).
+Finally, lets look at the [setup_cluster_playbook](./ansible/setup_cluster_playbook.yaml) automation file.
 ```yaml
 ---
 - name: Set up k3s master nodes